Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week5.md

 ![dynamodb-seed](assets/Week%205%20dynamodb%20seed.png)

-`scan`  scan all the items saved in the table `cruddur-messages` `patterns/get-conversation`  list messages associated with the hard-coded `message_group_uuid` and print the consumed capacity
+`scan`  scan all the items saved in the table `cruddur-messages` `patterns/get-conversation`  list messages associated with the hard-coded `message_group_uuid` and print the consumed capacity.

 ![get-conversations](assets/Week%205%20get-conversations.png)